M3 Total Wellness

 In practice, many athletes believe they have a training problem.

-In reality, they have a fueling problem.
+But honestly, a lot of the time they have a fueling problem.

-The most common pattern I see is:
+The most common pattern I see looks something like this:

-• better recovery between sessions
+• then recovery

-• more consistent performance
+• then performance consistency

 Summary